Dr. Keisha Bahr Principal Investigator

 2024 - present | She/her

-El completed her B.Sc. in Environmental Science with a concentration in Marine and Coastal Resources.
+El completed her B.Sc. in Environmental Science with a concentration in Marine and Coastal Resources and began her Ph.D. coursework in marine biology in Fall 2024.

 kate gomez-rangel, b.sc.
 M.sc. student